-It’s never too early to teach kids good habits, and energy conservation is a great place to begin.
-You’ll teach your kids to live in a way that puts less stress on the environment, and you’ll lower your energy bill, too.
+It’s never too early to form good habits, and energy conservation is a great place to begin.
+Earth Day is on April 22, and it’s the perfect occasion to get your kids thinking about what energy is and the ways in which they use it.
+These Earth Day energy conservation tips for kids will teach them to live in a way that puts less stress on the environment, and might even lower your energy bills!